bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 authors:
   - Kjetil Valle
 ---
 As we discussed in a [previous article](link-til-simens-artikkel-her), one of the things we can do with a function is to call it with fewer arguments than it is expecting.
-This will result in a new function where the arguments we did provide are bound to values, and the remainding arguments are still expected as parameters.
+This will result in a new function where the arguments we did provide are bound to values, and the reminding arguments are still expected as parameters.
 Since we apply the function to _only some_ of its arguments, we call this technique _partial application_.

 Let's see how this works in Elm: